-If the Black Hills of South Dakota aren’t on your short-range adventure bucket list, it’s time to put this destination toward the top.
+If the Black Hills of South Dakota isn’t on your short-range adventure bucket list, it’s time to put this destination toward the top.
 Covering approximately 1.25-millions acres of western South Dakota, Black Hills National Forest lends a lifetime of adventure.
 And between the caves to explore, pinnacles to climb, and gold rushes to be rushed, plus those stoic faces carved into the stone, the Black Hills are a true gateway into the American West.
 The Black Hills serves up its own distinct flavor of adventure, set against pinewood surroundings and western ambiance, where every explorer can find their own path to follow.

 The George S. Mickelson Bike Trail

 Stretching for 109 miles from Deadwood to Edgemont, the George S. Mickelson Bike Trail spans the entire length of the Black Hills National Forest, giving a taste of just about everything the Black Hills has to offer.
-Lush pine forests, wispy prairies and towering horizons are all featured on the route, as well as ghost towns, rock tunnels and plenty of wildlife.
+Lush pine forests, wispy prairies, and towering horizons are all featured on the route, as well as ghost towns, rock tunnels and plenty of wildlife.
 There are 15 trailheads where you can access the George S. Mickelson Bike Trail, each stemming from and leading to the many exciting attractions found throughout the Black Hills.